floverfelt/floverfelt.github.io/_posts/2023-09-05-gradle-impressions.md

 I think a lot of people misunderstand Gradle.
 It doesn't really shine as a tool for assembling a simple jar - Maven is far better for that.
 It shines as more of a build platform - for doing a lot of complicated tasks quickly in a JVM ecosystem.

 There seems to be two camps among software engineers - those that think a build tool should just build the code - and those that say - well, I'm already building my code, let me do a few more things...
-If you're in the later camp, you'll love Gradle - so long as you can get over the learning curve.
+If you're in the latter camp, you'll love Gradle - so long as you can get over the learning curve.